certik/theoretical-physics/src/fluid-dynamics/general.rst

     {\partial E\over\partial t}
         + \nabla\cdot\left({\bf v}\left(E + p \right)\right) = 0

-The middle equation can be further simplified by expanding the parentheses and using the continuity equation:
+The momentum equation can be further simplified by expanding the parentheses and using the continuity equation:

 .. math::